 - The Association must have a Secretary, a Chairperson and any other Office Bearers the Board considers necessary.
 The Office Bearers, except for the Secretary, must be elected Board Members and cannot be co-optees.
-An employee may hold the office of Secretary although not be a Board Member.
+An employee of the Association, the Parent or any other member of the Group may hold the office of Secretary although shall not be a Board Member.
 The Board will appoint these Office Bearers.
-If the Secretary cannot carry out his/her duties, the Board, or in an emergency the Chairperson, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns. - 59.2 The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Board. - 59.3 The Secretary's duties include the following (these duties can be delegated to an appropriate employee with the Secretary assuming responsibility for ensuring that they are carried out in an effective manner): - 59.3.1 calling and going to all meetings of the Association and all the Board Meetings; - 59.3.2 keeping the minutes for all meetings of the Association and Board; - 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting; - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator;

-- 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and - 59.3.7 supervision of the Association's seal. - The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Board, or of a general meeting. - 59.5 At its first meeting after registration of the Association, the Board will elect the Chairperson of the Association.
-Thereafter a Chairperson will be appointed on an annual basis at the next scheduled Board Meeting held after each annual general meeting.
+If the Secretary cannot carry out his/her duties, the Board, or in an emergency the Chairperson, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns.
+The appointment of an Office Bearer in terms of these Rules is subject to the prior written approval of the Parent. - The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Board in respect of performance of their respective duties (which duties, in the case of the Secretary, are those set out in Rule 59.3). - 59.3 The Secretary's duties include the following (these duties can be delegated to an appropriate employee with the Secretary assuming responsibility for ensuring that they are carried out in an effective manner): - 59.3.1 calling and going to all meetings of the Association and all the Board Meetings; - 59.3.2 keeping the minutes for all meetings of the Association and Board; - 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting; - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator; - 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and - 59.3.7 supervision of the Association's seal. - 59.4 The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Board, or of a general meeting. - At its first meeting after registration of the Association, the Board will elect the Chairperson of the Association.
+Thereafter a Chairperson will be appointed in accordance with Rule 59.6 and shall hold office for a period which shall commence on the date of the Chairperson's appointment and shall expire immediately prior to the next scheduled Board Meeting held after the expiry of three years from the date of appointment (the "office term"), subject always to the provisions of Rule 39.